Meyer Road: History

 Another famous landmark that was in Meyer Road was the Katong Park Hotel (formerly the Embassy Hotel, Hotel Ambassador, and Duke Hotel).
 Opened on 26 April 1953, it was operated as the Embassy Hotel by the descendants and relatives of the late Lim Ah Eng.
 The Embassy Hotel was famed for being Malaya's biggest hotel since World War 2.
 It was closed in 1960 and was briefly opened, closed, and renamed a few times before being owned by the Tan family in 1994.
 They tried to sell it in September 1998 but they withdrew it due to selling it for a high price.
 However, since the Tan family failed to repay the Central Provident Fund (CPF) contributions from November 1997 to May 1998, the CPF board declared the Katong Hotel to be insolvent, therefore resulting in the closure of it.
-It was demolished to make way for the condominium project TheView@Meyer by GuocoLand, which was completed in 2006.
+It was demolished to make way for the condominium project The View @ Meyer by GuocoLand, which was completed in 2006.